Trader Joe’s yummy new KOREAN YANGNYEOM SAUCE

 “Plant based Bulgogi style strips marinated in a sweet and savory soy sauce”

-Bulgogi is a popular Korean BBQ dish consisting of grilled marinated beef.
-It’s delicious.
-Trader Joe’s frozen “Korean Beef-less Bulgogi is their vegan version, consisting of small pieces of mock meat made from soy protein, wheat gluten and other things.
-Judging from the internet, this product seems to be a bit of a hit especially with vegetarians of course (which I am not).
-The mock bulgogi strips have a pleasantly chewy texture that kind of make it resemble beef with a pleasantly chewy but tender texture.
+Trader Joe’s frozen “Korean Beef-less Bulgogi is their vegan version of it, consisting of small pieces of “mock meat” made from soy protein, wheat gluten and other things.
+Judging from the internet, this product seems to be a bit of a hit especially of course with vegetarians, which I am not.
+The vegan “bulgogi” strips have a pleasantly chewy texture that kind of make it resemble beef with a pleasantly chewy but tender texture.
 There isn’t really any sauce on these and I promise these will be tastier with some kind of sauce on them.
 A no-brainer sauce for these would be some Korean Gochujang (red pepper paste, $1.99 at Trader Joe’s).
 You can make a fast easy sauce which will match well with the strips with it and give it a little bit of sweet heat.
-You can either sauté these and cook in a little Gochujang or put it on top after cooking which is what I did (see below)
+You can either sauté these and cook in a little Gochujang or put it on top after cooking which is what I did (recipe at the end)

 TJ’s Bulgogi Vegan Strips cooked up into a tasty Stir Fry with vegetables and a little seasoning